jundalisay/sp/content/en/research/ranald/hands/chapter-19.md

 usually
 of islands or little
-characteristic of the congenital idiot or imbecile, usually quite harmless and childish, but never able to de- velop into normal adulthood.
+characteristic of the congenital idiot or imbecile, usually quite harmless and childish, but never able to develop into normal adulthood.

 When
 such subnormality
 toms of that condition